OpenRefine/OpenRefine/docs/docs/manual/exploring.md

 Facets are not saved in the project along with the data.
 But you can save a *permalink* to the current state of the application.
 Find the "permalink" next to the project’s name.

-You can modify any facet by clicking the “change” button to the right of the column name in the facet sidebar.
+You can modify any facet expression by clicking the “change” button to the right of the column name in the facet sidebar.

 Facet boxes that appear in the sidebar can be resized and rearranged.
 You can drag and drop the title bar of each box to reorder them, and drag on the bottom bar of text facet boxes.